-Thomas Telford, proposed Old South Breakwater with North Pier in the background 28 South Breakwater This Breakwater was constructed between 1869 and 1874.
+Old South Breakwater with North Pier in the background 27 South Breakwater This Breakwater was constructed between 1869 and 1874.
 It was much larger than the earlier Inner South Breakwater and was made out of concrete.
 The Breakwater was designed to provide better facilities by sheltering the Navigation Channel from easterly weather.
+28 Aberdeen South Breakwater Light This light is operational, and is currently an active aid to navigation.
+The site and tower are closed, although the lighthouse is easily visible from shore.
+Height of focal plane, or area from which light is seen, is 22 m (72 ft), with three red flashes every 8 seconds.
+The white tower on the breakwater is approximately 13 m (43 ft) in height with lantern and gallery, mounted on a conical concrete base at the end of the breakwater.